 Challenge your students to have a conversation with a partner and find out what exactly they have in common.
-It could be that they went to the same vacation spot when they were younger, or they both have two sisters.
+It could be that they went to the same vacation spot when they were younger, or both have two sisters.
 It’s even better if it’s something exciting or interesting.

 You might notice that I insist on getting feedback from the students after every activity.
 It’s because I believe that at this level you should always have an outcome or a resolution.

 250 conversation starters

-It has 250 questions that you can ask someone to get a conversation started I’ve put the link for the website down below.
+It has 250 questions that you can ask someone to get a conversation started.
+I’ve put the link for the website down below.
 I also collected all the questions and put them in a word file that you can download for free.
 Trust me, these are cool!

 Here is the link: 250 CONVERSATION STARTERS

 I first saw this on Jackie Bolens’ website called ‘ESL Speaking’.
-To start off, write down topics on your board.
-It could be topics that you’re already doing in class, or ones that you think of on your own.
+To start off, write topics on your board.
+It could be topics you’re already doing in class, or ones that you think of on your own.
 Make sure that there are more topics than you have students.

-The first student comes to the front, they pick a topic and they have to talk about it non-stop for one minute.
-Make sure to emphasize that speed is the most important issue; you don’t care if they make mistakes, but you want them to talk very quickly.
+The first student comes to the front, picks a topic and then has to talk about it non-stop for one minute.
+Make sure to emphasize that speed is the most important issue; you don’t care if they make mistakes, but you want them to speak very quickly.

 This is great as it shows students that it’s not important how many errors they make, but how fluent they can be.

-Students make a presentation on PowerPoint with ten pictures and with the slide counter to 10 seconds or 20 depending on the level of your students.
+Students make a presentation on PowerPoint with ten pictures and with the slide counter to 10 or 20 seconds, depending on the level of your students.
 When they do their presentation, they have to quickly explain each slide before it disappears.

 Never have I ever